JonathanMEdwards/subtext10/doc/language.md

 Only output items can be conditional, not input items, which would introduce problematic _null_ values.
 See _Missing values_ for further discussion of alternative techniques.

 When a program rejects, what happens depends on the kind of block it is inside.
 Inside a `do` block (and other program blocks to be introduced later), rejection halts further execution, and causes the whole program block to reject.
 What happens next depends on the kind of block containing that block — if it is also a `do` block then the rejection continues to propagates into the containing block.
-This proceeds until the rejection reaches one of several kinds of block that handle rejections, for example the `try` block\_.
-Rejection is like \_exception catching\_ in conventional languages, except that it is the single kind of exception supported, and it carries no extra information visible to the program.
+This proceeds until the rejection reaches one of several kinds of block that handle rejections, for example the `try` block.
+Rejection is like _exception catching_ in conventional languages, except that it is the single kind of exception supported, and it carries no extra information visible to the program.

 A `try` block is a program that can respond to a rejection by doing something else — it fills the role of the ubiquitous _IF_ statement in conventional languages.
 Here is an example:
 ```Txt